-Shao-Ching Huang is a research scientist and the manager of high performance computing research and projects.
+Shao-Ching Huang is a research scientist and the group lead of High-performance Computing Research.
 His primary research interests are computational fluid dynamics, large-scale parallel computing, parameter estimation and scientific visualization.
+His other activities include teaching advanced computing classes to UCLA graduate students and researchers.
+He received his PhD in mechanical engineering from UCLA.
 Recently, he has been developing computational tools for turbulent flows in complex geometry with applications in engineering, medicine and climate.
-His other synergistic activities include teaching parallel computing classes (e.g. MPI, OpenMP and PETSc) to UCLA graduate students and researchers.
-He received his PhD in mechanical engineering from UCLA.

 - C.-J. Huang, S.-C. Huang, S. M. White, S. M. Mallya and J. D. Eldredge, Towards numerical simulations of fluid–structure interactions for investigation of obstructive sleep apnea, Theoretical and Computational Fluid Dynamics, October 2015.
 DOI 10.1007/s00162-015-0368-3

 - S. M. White, C.-J. Huang, S.-C. Huang, J. D. Eldredge and S. M. Mallya, Evaluation of the upper airway morphology: The role of cone beam computed tomography, Journal of the California Dental Association, Vol. 43, No. 9, p.
 531–539, 2015.